- Earthquakes and Volcanoes

 The earth’s crust is in constant motion, leading to seismic and volcanic activity that is both threatening and awe-inspiring

-The outer layer of the solid earth, the crust, is divided into tectonic plates which are in constant and gradual motion.
-In Singapore’s case, we are located on stable continental crust of the Eurasian Plate.
-The boundaries between tectonic plates are where the crust often experiences the greatest stress.
-When one plate is forced beneath the other, a process known as subduction, both deformation and melting of the crust can occur.
+The outer layer of the solid earth, the crust, is divided into tectonic plates, with Singapore located on the stable portion of the continental Eurasian Plate.
+These tectonic plates are in constant and gradual motion and when one plate is forced beneath the other, a process known as subduction, both deformation and melting of the crust can occur.
 This is the underlying reason for earthquakes and volcanoes at plate boundaries.
 The “Pacific Ring of Fire” is an informal name for the plate boundaries that encircle the Pacific Ocean.
-This seismically and volcanically active region stretches from New Zealand in the Western Pacific, through Indonesia, the Philippines, Japan, Russia, to Canada, USA, Mexico, Peru and Chile on the Eastern Pacific.
+This seismically and volcanically active region stretches from New Zealand in the Western Pacific, through Indonesia, the Philippines, Japan, Russia, Canada, the United States of America, Mexico, Peru and Chile on the Eastern Pacific.

-Key fault zones in our region are shown in the figure below.
+The major fault zones in Singapore’s region are shown in the figure below.

-Zone of convergence between the Australian Plate, Eurasian Plate and Philippine Plate.
+Zone of convergence between the Australian, Eurasian and Philippine Plates.
 Significant faults are marked.
 Thrusts are where compression leads to shortening of the crust across the fault zone.
-Subduction of one plate beneath the other is occurring along the Sunda Trench, Manila Trench and Philippine Trench.
-After Metcalfe (2011, Geological Society of London Special Publications.)
+Subduction of one plate beneath another occurs along the Sunda Trench, Manila Trench and Philippine Trench.
+(Image after Metcalfe, 2011, Geological Society of London Special Publications.)

-The motion of the tectonic plates creates stresses both within them and at their boundaries.
-The stress induces weaknesses and eventually breaks to develop in the crust, known as faults.
-Faults can experience no movement and be undetectable for many years because friction ‘locks’ their surfaces.
-However when the fault zone undergoes sufficient stress to overcome this friction, and there is sudden movement, this is known as an earthquake.
+While the motions of the tectonic plates create stresses within as well as at the boundaries between plates, the boundaries between tectonic plates are where the crust often experiences the greatest stress.
+High levels of stress sometimes causes weaker areas of the crust to rupture, causing breaks in the crust known as faults.
+Faults can experience no movement and be undetectable for many years because friction ‘locks’ their surfaces and causes build-up of stress along the fault.
+When enough stress has been built up to overcome this friction, there is sudden movement of the tectonic plates and this is known as an earthquake.

-Two examples of subduction involving ocean and land (left), and ocean with ocean (right).
-The lithosphere and asthenosphere describe regions of the crust with differing physical properties (Image credit: US Geological Survey).
-Subduction earthquakes can be highly devasting.
+Two examples of subduction involving oceanic and continental crust (left), and oceanic and oceanic crust (right).
+Earthquakes caused by subduction can be highly devastating.
+The lithosphere and asthenosphere describe regions of the solid earth with differing physical properties (Image taken from the United States Geological Survey).

-Earthquakes can vary greatly in size and impact, from barely detectable micro-tremors to massive destructive events such as the magnitude 9.2 Sumatra-Andaman earthquake on 26 December 2004.
-The largest earthquakes tend to occur on subduction zones.
-However earthquake-generating faults can also occur within a tectonic plate.
-In particular, the Sunda Trench stretching around Sumatra and Java, and the Manila Trench off the coast of the Philippines, are the sites of many large earthquakes in our region.
+Earthquakes vary greatly in size and impact from barely detectable micro-tremors to massive and destructive events such as the magnitude 9.2 Sumatra-Andaman earthquake on 26 December 2004.
+While most earthquakes occur along the boundaries between tectonic plates, earthquake-generating faults can also be located within a tectonic plate.
+The largest earthquakes tend to occur at subduction zones between tectonic plates.
+For our region, the Sunda Trench (along Sumatra and Java), and the Manila Trench (off the Philippines coast) are where many large earthquakes are sited.

-A tsunami is a series of large waves formed in the sea or near the coast, usually generated by submarine earthquakes, landslides or collapse of a volcano during an eruption.
+A tsunami is a series of large waves formed in the sea or near the coast that is usually generated by submarine earthquakes, landslides or the collapse of a volcano during an eruption.
 The most powerful tsunami can travel over thousands of kilometres in hours and can reach enormous heights at the coast.

 (Image credit: International Tsunami Information Centre)

-Where earthquakes are the underlying cause, the most devastating tsunami occur when there is a large-magnitude ‘thrust’ event occurring at shallow depth (see figures above).
-This combination tends to generate very large displacements of water, as in the cases of the Indian Ocean tsunami / Sumatra-Andaman earthquake (26 December 2004) and the Tohoku earthquake and tsunami (which led to the Fukushima nuclear accident, 11 March 2011).
-A well-known tsunami induced by a volcano collapse occurred during the eruption of Krakatoa (Krakatau) in August 1883.
-Local towns and villages were destroyed by waves nearly 50 metres in height.
+Where earthquakes are the underlying cause, the most devastating tsunami occur when a submarine large-magnitude ‘thrust’ earthquake occurs at a shallow crustal depth (see figures above).
+This combination tends to generate very large displacements of water.
+This was the case in the Sumatra-Andaman earthquake which triggered the Boxing Day Tsunami, and the Tohoku earthquake and tsunami on 11 March 2011 which led to the Fukushima nuclear accident.
+An example of a tsunami not caused by earthquakes is the tsunami triggered by the collapse of Anak Krakatau during its eruption on 22 December 2018.

-Singapore, protected by surrounding land masses and shallow seas, is relatively well-sheltered from tsunami.
-Nevertheless, MSS maintains an early warning system and issues advisories to the public if necessary.
+Singapore is relatively sheltered from tsunami as it is surrounded by land masses and shallow seas.
+Nevertheless, MSS maintains a tsunami early warning system and will issue advisories to the public if necessary.

 The boundaries between tectonic plates are where the crust often experiences the greatest stress.
 When one plate is forced beneath the other, a process known as subduction, both deformation and melting of the crust can occur.
 This is the underlying reason for earthquakes and volcanoes at plate boundaries.